davidraleigh/davidraleigh.github.io/_posts/2017-06-27-Debugging-a-Remote-Docker-Container-with-PyCharm.md

-# Debugging a Remote Docker Container with PyCharm
+# Debugging Code in the Era of Big Data Sets, Cloud Platforms and Docker

 Say I have a Docker container running in Google Cloud Platform.
 Inside that container a custom library interacts with huge amounts of data from Google Cloud Storage.
 In order to debug that library without suffering from latency issues or egress costs I would need to ssh into the VM and from there use `docker exec` to get into the container.
 Then I could debug my library using vim or emacs.